-Leather is a beautiful natural product, but a globalised industry has turned it into an anonymous commodity.
-Many British hides and skins circle the globe to be tanned as cheaply as possible, trading price for often shocking environmental and ethical practices.
+Leather is a beautiful natural product, but these days it is often just seen as a commodity.
+Instead of being tanned locally most hides circle the globe to be tanned as cheaply as possible, trading price for often shocking environmental and ethical practices.

 At Billy Tannery, we produce leather as it should be.
-Tanned entirely in Britain from a previously wasted meat by-product, using bark extracts and our innovative microtannery process that recycles 90% and turns the waste into compost.
+Tanned entirely in Britain from a previously wasted food by-product, using bark extracts and our innovative microtannery process that recycles 90% of the water and turns waste into compost.

 Goat leather has an especially pronounced grain that varies from piece to piece.
 So rather than cover up natural markings and variations we celebrate them, ensuring each of our products is unique.
 Our design philosophy is to let our goat leather speak for itself.

 The possibilities for goat leather are endless, but we are taking it slowly.
 With each product we learn more about how our leather behaves, how it ages and how best to use it.

-We are extremely proud of Britain’s manufacturing heritage and from the start were determined to make our products here, but sadly these days it's not easy.
+Britain has a proud manufacturing heritage and from the start were determined to make our products here, but sadly these days it's not easy.

-We spent over a year searching the country to find the best production partners and selected two small workshops in Somerset and Leicestershire.
+We spent years searching the country to find the best production partners, eventually selecting two small workshops in Somerset and Leicestershire.
 Both carefully chosen for their passion, craftsmanship and consistency.

 In recent years goat dairy products have seen a boom in demand, but what happens to a male billy goat born on a dairy farm?
 Sadly the conventional answer was to end their lives at birth, but now thanks to pioneers like our partners Cabrito Goat Meat, dairy billies have a value.